-Root Causes to be Addressed A high percentage of FRMS students are not performing at the highest levels as indicated by proficient and distinguished performances on math, science, social studies and Reading/ELA Ga.
-Milestones and local assessments due to inconsistent instructional programs in the 2020-2021 school year.
-This is a root cause and not a contributing cause or symptom Yes This is something we can affect Yes Impacted Programs Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title III - Language Instruction for English Learners and Immigrant Students Title IV, Part A - Student Support and Academic Enrichment Others:
+Root Causes to be Addressed A considerable percentage of FRMS students are not performing at the highest levels as indicated by proficient and distinguished performances on math, science, social studies and Reading/ELA Ga.
+Milestones and local common assessments such as GCA.
+This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title III - Language Instruction for English Learners and Immigrant Students Title IV, Part A - Student Support and Academic Enrichment Others :

-Additional Responses Due to Covid 19, students have experienced interrupted instructional time and practice.
+Additional Responses Due to continued effects of learning loss during Covid 19, students are still bridging gaps that impact new learning.
 Student Lexile levels are below expectations.
-All teachers are not utilizing the assessment tools effectively to monitor student progress and to inform instruction.
+Teachers continue to learn how to utilize the assessment tools effectively to monitor student progress and to inform instruction.

-Overarching Need - Increase number of FRMS students performing at grade level or above proficiency in reading lexile as indicated by GA Milestones and the Reading Inventory.
+Overarching Need - Increase number of FRMS students performing at grade level or above proficiency in reading lexile as indicated by GA Milestones and/or Reading Plus.

-Root Causes to be Addressed 42% of student Lexile levels are below grade level (basic & below basic) in Fall of 2020 and 34% of student Lexile levels (basic & below basic) are below grade level in Spring of 2021.
-This is a root cause and not a No contributing cause or symptom This is something we can affect Yes Impacted Programs School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged The 1-1 art A - Improving Academic Acinevement of Disadvantaged Title I, Part A - Parent and Family Engagement Program ,
+Root Causes to be Addressed 69% of student Lexile levels were below grade level (basic & below basic) in Fall of 2021 and 48% of student Lexile levels (basic & below basic) were below grade level in Spring of 2022.
+This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title III - Language Instruction for English Learners and Immigrant Students Title IV, Part A - Student Support and Academic Enrichment